psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 Together, they create a control model in which:

-> **The Master Watcher Operator coordinates the whole facility, Watcher Operators control assigned details, and patrol guards receive the correct task without receiving unnecessary incident information.**
+> **The Master Watcher Operator coordinates the whole facility, specialized Watcher functions divide analytical attention, Watcher Operators control assigned details, and patrol guards receive the correct task without receiving unnecessary incident information.**

 ---